Compensation for Catastrophic Injuries: Construction Site Accident Lawyers

 The number of construction accidents declined in recent years because of the slowdown in new home construction during the recession and the collapse of the real estate bubble.
 As the construction segment of the economy has bounced back, the number of individuals in the construction trades facing the risk of serious injury also has started to rebound to prior levels.
 Construction consistently ranks at or near the top of all occupations by the Bureau of Labor Statistics as one of the most dangerous occupations.

-Philadelphia construction lawyer Steven Chung represents people in all building trades, including electricians, drywall installers, ironworkers, pipefitters, heavy machinery operators, HVAC workers, plumbers, truck drivers, welders and all other workers in construction occupations.
+Philadelphia work accident lawyer Steven Chung represents people in all building trades, including electricians, drywall installers, ironworkers, pipefitters, heavy machinery operators, HVAC workers, plumbers, truck drivers, welders and all other workers in construction occupations.
 Employee occupational injuries and illnesses experienced by individuals who work on commercial and residential building projects can be severe, including broken bones, fractures, traumatic brain injuries (TBIs), spinal cord injuries, back and neck injuries, shoulder injuries, knee injuries, blindness and other injuries that cause prolonged periods of incapacity and even permanent disability.

 Experienced and Proven Injury Law Firm